Our guide to the best resources today for learning French quickly and cheaply (plus what to avoid)

 We both learned French years ago.
-It’s a rich language, so we’re still working with tutors (using italki), and adding word to our vocabulary through words and watching TV shows.
+It’s a rich language, so we’re still working with tutors (using italki), and adding words to our vocabulary through word lists and watching TV shows.

 But still, we’re often asked: if we were just getting started in French, what resources would we use?
 This is our answer to that question.

 Note: you might notice a bunch of things we don’t recommend here.
 You won’t see mention of most apps, or websites other bloggers recommend.
 None of them is bad.
 We just feel many people (sometimes ourselves) fall into an “unproductivity trap” with apps that give an illusion of progress.
 So what we recommend here is what we think will teach you the most quickly, without wasting time.

 Join our mailing list for regular updates on language, culture, and distant destinations.

 How hard is French to learn for English speakers?

 French is one of the easiest languages to learn if you already speak English.
 This is because of the large number of cognates (similar words… often identical, especially in advanced vocabulary), familiar alphabet, and not-too-difficult pronunciation.